RyanCCollins/Colorizr/README.md

 To use it, just `require 'colorizr'`

 ## Usage
-You can use this handy gem to colorize the output of your test to the terminal.
+You can use this handy gem to colorize the output of your text to the terminal.
 First, type `require 'colorizr'` in the top of your file.
 This expands the String class, allowing you to call a number of different methods on any string in order to colorize it.

 To get a list of the colors available, try something like
 ```